kadirahq/flow-router/README.md

 ## API

-Flow Router has a rich API to help you to navigate the router and reactively get information from the router.
+FlowRouter has a rich API to help you to navigate the router and reactively get information from the router.

 #### FlowRouter.getParam(paramName);